Prizes of the Canadian Philosophical Association

 The book must be submitted to the Executive Director of the Canadian Philosophical Association before November 7, 2018.
 Print and digital editions are accepted.
 Two copies of any information that can help the committee in reaching its decision, such as book reviews, critical notices, etc. should be included.

-Three copies of the book and other relevant documents should be sent to the Executive Director of the Canadian Philosophical Association, PO Box 16081 Dundas Dovercourt, Toronto, ON M6J 3W2 or to email@example.com.
+Two copies of the book and other relevant documents should be sent to the Executive Director of the Canadian Philosophical Association, PO Box 16081 Dundas Dovercourt, Toronto, ON M6J 3W2 or to email@example.com.
 (NB: For shipments by courier, please contact firstname.lastname@example.org for further details re: the shipping address) The Selection Committee might require two additional copies of the book if it decides to send the book for external refereeing.